IonutParau/CelLua-B-Mod/README.md

 # CelLua B-Mod
-Its like CelLua except its my mod of it
+Its like CelLua except its my mod of it.

 ## Running
 Install Love2d game engine here: https://love2d.org